 Abstract Access planning is concerned with all the provisions made for people who visit or use a site for any reason other than official, business or management purposes.
 'Tourism' is included in the chapter heading because this term is used in place of 'access' in many countries.
 People visit protected areas to pursue a wide range of recreational activities.
-These activities can include everything from a quiet walk or birdwatching to quite extreme sports.
+These activities can include everything from a quiet walk or bird watching to quite extreme sports.
 The provision of access for local visitors and tourism, and opportunities for recreational use, is an important, if not essential, function of most nature reserves and protected areas.
 For some sites it will be the most important function.
 Access and tourism undoubtedly offer many opportunities, but there is a cost: all activities can have a direct or indirect impact on wildlife, landscape and people.
 Wildlife can be displaced, habituation can make populations vulnerable, populations of species that are not attractive to visitors can be forgotten and habitat can be damaged.
 The values of landscape and wilderness areas can be diminished through excessive or inappropriate use, for example, the proliferation of unsightly trails and camp sites, or simply by the presence of too many people.
+Integration is essential: the management plan must establish a direct and clear link between the protection of wildlife and the management of people.